kellyjonbrazil/jc/docs/parsers/clf.md

 Extra fields may be present and will be enclosed in the `extra` field as a single string.

+If a log line cannot be parsed, an object with an `unparsable` field will be present with a value of the original line.

 The `epoch` calculated timestamp field is naive. (i.e. based on the local time of the system the parser is run on)